 5. Some details of the Lousada plantations have emerged from the current (2015) studies of the legacies of British slave ownership (see ref 165).

 6. On 31 Oct 2017, the following notes were found on https://nationalgalleryofjamaica.wordpress.com/tag/samuel-felsted/ - 'Emanuel Baruh Lousada (1740-1797 or 1807) was a prominent Jewish merchant, land owner and trader in Kingston with family business connections throughout the West Indies and London.
 Lousada married an English cousin, Esther Lousada, who died in 1775, and later his brother Daniel’s widow, Rachel.
 The Lousadas traced their ancestry to Granada, Spain and frequently used a Coat-of-Arms as seen in this painting'.
 We have little quarrel with the comments on the coat of arms for it imports an element of the coat of arms obtained by his cousin Emanuel #87 - the 3 doves - which also appear in the coat of arms of the Duque de Losada whose title was assumed by 5 descendants of Emanuel #135.
-But our research gives no basis for a Granada origin of the Lousadas, but rather that they spent 2 or 3 generations in Portugal, where Lousada towns and villages occur (such names also occur in Galicia in northwest Spain - Granada is in the southeast); of course while most Portuguese Jews had a Spanish origin, we have found no evidence supporting any particular region of Spain.
-Emanuel married his London cousin Esther #88 in 1763, but we have no evidence that she died in 1775 and that he married his brother Daniels' widow Rachel or indeed that Daniel had such a wife.
+But we have found no other evidence of a Granada or indeed any particular Spanish origin of the Lousadas, but rather that they spent 150-200 years in northern Portugal, where Lousada towns and villages occur (such names also occur in Galicia in northwest Spain).
+Granada has a certain plausibility of course - it was the last stronghold of Muslim Spain and the Jews were probably more comfortable under Muslim than Christian rule.
+But northern Portugal is a long way from Granada, and a strong impetus to go to a place where they were unknown must have existed!
+Emanuel indeed married his London cousin Esther #88 in 1763, but we have no evidence that she died in 1775 and that he married his brother Daniels' widow Rachel or indeed that Daniel had such a wife.
 Rather, our research has found that Daniel married his cousin Rachel (Esther's sister) in 1765, and that after she died in 1768 married a further sister Rebecca in 1769 who after Daniel died in the same year went on to marry David d'Aguilar in 1771 a few months before her brother Isaac #34 married David's sister Judith on 6 Mar 1771.
 Click here for a chart of this amazing chain of marriages.
 Our research also suggests Esther died in London in Feb 1818.
 The 1st daughter of Isaac #92, Emanuel's youngest son, was Emma 1810-94 #97, whose name reflected the name of her paternal grandmother Esther #88, bearing in mind her father's conversion to Christianity and her Christian marriage.
 Emanuel died on 10 Sep 1797, but confusion has arisen about his death date because probate took so long to occur eg see here where 1807 is given as in the Gallery notes.
 His will-writing expertise may have been tested in his own case, for 4 codicils were required, though we have yet to discover why probate was so long delayed.

 7. Perhaps he came to Jamaica in the aftermath of the Port Royal earthquake of 1692 and the French invasion of 1694.
 See ref 316 for information on these events, and also for an account of the links Jamaican Jews had with Bayonne, including with families having a Bayonne presence such as de Mercado and Lopes Torres.
 At this suggested time, sugar in Jamaica was surging, and Kingston was becoming the principal town.